 - Reflective Practice Groups: what clergy say

 St Luke’s helps with the costs of preventative services and encourages dioceses to participate.
-In 2014, 135 clergy benefited from resilience training workshops funded by St Luke’s.
+In the last four years over 1,000 clergy have benefited from resilience training workshops.

 We work with clergy, diocesan officers and mental wellbeing experts to identify ‘gaps’ and develop ways of enhancing clergy wellbeing.
 St Luke’s current aim is to develop a cohesive framework for its offerings that can be encompassed under the headings of: